-Derfermenes sutesmas Performance outcomes Acceptable outcomes OR AO24.2 Development is sited and designed so that permanent buildings, structures , infrastructure, services or utilities are not located in a future light rail corridor .
-OR all of the following acceptable outcomes apply: AO24.3 Structures and infrastructure located in a future light rail corridor are able to be readily relocated or removed without materially affecting the viability or functionality of the development.
-AND AO24.4 Development does not involve filling and excavation of, or material changes to, a future light rail corridor .
-AND AO24.5 Land is able to be reinstated to the pre- development condition at the completion of the use.
-PO25 Filling, excavation, building foundations and retaining structures do not undermine, cause subsidence of, or groundwater seepage into, a future light rail corridor .
+Performance outcomes Acceptable outcomes OR all of the following acceptable outcomes apply: AO24.3 Structures and infrastructure located in a future light rail corridor are able to be readily relocated or removed without materially affecting the viability or functionality of the development.
+AND AO24.4 Development does not involve filling and excavation of, or material changes to, a future light rail corridor.
+AND AO24.5 Land is able to be reinstated to the predevelopment condition at the completion of the use.
+PO25 Filling, excavation, building foundations and retaining structures do not undermine, cause subsidence of, or groundwater seepage into, a future light rail corridor.
 No acceptable outcome is prescribed.
 Note: To demonstrate compliance with this performance outcome, it is recommended that an RPEQ certified geotechnical assessment is provided, prepared in accordance with Volume 3 of the Road Planning and Design Manual, 2 nd edition, Department of Transport and Main Roads, 2016.
 Section 2.2 of the: Guide to Development in a Transport Environment: Light Rail, Department of Transport and Main Roads, 2018 provides guidance on how to comply with this performance outcome.
 PO26 Fill material from a development site does not result in contamination of land for a future light rail corridor.
-AO26.1 Fill material is free of contaminants including acid sulfate content. contdor.
+AO26.1 Fill material is free of contaminants including acid sulfate content.
+Corridor.
 Note: Soil and rocks should be tested in accordance with AS1289 - Methods of testing soils for engineering purposes and AS4133 2005 - Methods of testing rocks for engineering purposes.
 AND AO26.2 Compaction of fill is carried out in accordance with the requirements of AS 1289.0 2000 - Methods of testing soils for engineering purposes.
 PO27 Development does not result in an actionable nuisance , or worsening of stormwater, flooding or drainage impacts in a future light rail corridor .
 No acceptable outcome is prescribed.